GLOBAL MARKETS-Apple pushes Wall St higher; oil jumps

 By Walter Brandimarte

-NEW YORK, March 19 Apple pushed U.S. stock indexes higher o n M onday after it announced regular dividends and stock buy-backs, but investors awaited more evidence of an economic recovery to resume a broad rally that has driven world stocks to a near eight-month high.
+NEW YORK, March 19 Apple pushed key U.S. stock indexes higher on Monday after it announced regular dividends and stock buy-backs, but investors awaited more evidence of an economic recovery to resume a broad rally that has driven world stocks to a near eight-month high.

-Concerns about Iran's nuclear program added more than $1 to U.S. crude oil prices, while the dollar slipped against the euro for a third consecutive session.
+Concerns about Iran's nuclear program added more than $1 to U.S. crude oil prices, while the euro erased early losses against the dollar.

-After a series of strong U.S. economic data drove the S&P 500 to levels not seen since the 2008 financial crisis, investors were reassessing the trend.
+After a series of strong economic data drove Wall Street stocks to an almost four-year high last week, investors paused to reassess the trend.

-"We've had this uninterrupted rally since mid-December, but still we have a lot of money sitting on the sidelines, waiting for a correction," said Tim Ghriskey, chief investment officer of Solaris Asset Management in Bedford Hills, New York.
+"We have to pull back somewhat.
+We have got to get a little closer to technical support, just in order for the trend to remain healthy," said Peter Kenny, managing director at Knight Capital, in Jersey City, New Jersey, referring to the U.S. stock market.
+"Kind of like pruning the tree, the market needs a little bit of a pruning."

-Shares of Apple Inc rose 2.2 percent to $598.80 after the world's most valuable technology company said it will start paying a regular quarterly dividend of $2.65 a share in July and buy back up to $10 billion of its stock beginning in its next fiscal year.
+Shares of Apple Inc rose 1.3 percent to $593.42 after the world's most valuable company said it will start paying a regular quarterly dividend of $2.65 a share in July and buy back up to $10 billion of its stock beginning in its next fiscal year.

 The maker of the iPhone, iPad and iPod has $98 billion in cash, and investors have been wondering for months what the company would do with that money.

 "It's a good story, the market was kind of expecting that.
-People were questioning what Apple could do with the money other than earn nothing," said Peter Kenny, managing director at Knight Capital In Jersey City, New Jersey.
+People were questioning what Apple could do with the money other than earn nothing," said Kenny.

-World stocks measured by the MSCI All-Country World Index were 0.45 percent higher, close to levels last seen in late July.
+In Europe, the FTSEurofirst 300 index was down 0.1 percent.
+World stocks measured by the MSCI All-Country World Index were 0.15 percent higher, close to levels last seen in late July.

-In Europe, however, the FTSEurofirst 300 index closed down 0.11 percent after four straight sessions of gains.

-"A recent string of better-than-expected macroeconomic data has boosted sentiment and fueled the market rally, but we're now at a turning point," said Roland Kaloyan, strategist, global asset allocation, at Societe Generale CIB.

 U.S. crude oil prices for April delivery hit a session high of $108.09, up $1.03, or 0.96 percent, on persistent worries of Iran-related supply disruptions and as the dollar weakened.